Skip to main content

 Anchorage faces unique broadband challenges.
 Alaska's vast distances and harsh terrain make wired infrastructure expensive to deploy and maintain.
 While GCI and ACS offer some wired options locally, the three satellite providers tracked here deliver full citywide coverage.
 Starlink has been a game-changer for Alaskans, providing speeds competitive with lower-48 cable internet.

-The federal Broadband Equity Access and Deployment (BEAD) program is expected to bring additional broadband investment to Alaska in 2026-2027, which could expand wired options for Anchorage residents.
+The federal Broadband Equity Access and Deployment (BEAD) program is expected to bring additional broadband investment to Alaska in 2026-2027.
+Which could expand wired options for Anchorage residents.

 Internet by Anchorage Neighborhood